louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Proxy marriages

-The legal nature of annulment records makes it a public record.
-Hower, accessibility to them depends on a variety of factors.
-For example, the voided marriage involved a minor, intometer about him or her is withheld from the public unless to the parties involved or authorized government staff.
-Overall, annulment records are vital records in Louisiana, and the laws that guide public access to vital records accessibility determines who has access to them.
+The legal nature of annulment records makes them public records.
+However, their accessibility depends on a variety of factors.
+For example, the voided marriage involved a minor; information about them is withheld from the public unless it is disclosed to the parties involved or authorized government staff.
+Overall, annulment records are vital records in Louisiana, and the laws that guide public access to vital records accessibility determine who has access to them.

 Annulment vs Divorce in Louisiana

 Annulments and divorces share the commonality of an ultimate separation, should the process be successful.
-Also, they are both legal processes in the state of Louisiana.
-In addition, at least one party must be resident in the state to qualify to file for either of them.
+They are both legal processes in the state of Louisiana.
+In addition, at least one party must be a resident of the state to qualify to file for either of them.

-The differences lie in the legal pathways, such as the forms used, the waiting time,etc. Both cases require the petitioner to file with the District Court of the parish where either of them may be domiciled.
-The forms for each case are different however.
-Divorce is easier for parties that have been separated for over a year.
+The differences lie in the legal pathways, such as the forms used, the waiting time, etc. Both cases require the petitioner to file with the District Court of the parish where either of them may be domiciled.
+The forms for each case are different, however.
+Divorce may be easier for parties that have been separated for over a year.
 A separation is not necessary in an annulment process.

 Is an Annulment Cheaper Than Divorce In Louisiana?

 It depends.
-By principle, fewer appearances in count mean lower charges, either as court fees or a payment to a hired attorney.
-If the parties involved reason out matters together before going to Court, all the judge may require is the settlement agreement form for signing.
-This is provided that the terms of settlement are in accordance with state guidelines.
-Uncontested divorce for example, is likely to be cheaper in terms of time and resources than a contested divorce or an annulment petition that requires investigation into adjoining matters.
-In terms of cost, both instances can also file for a fee waiver to proceed their petition.
+By principle, fewer appearances in court may mean lower costs, either in court fees or in payment to a hired attorney.
+If the parties involved reason out matters together before going to court, all the judge may require is the settlement agreement form to sign.
+This is provided that the settlement terms are per state guidelines.
+Uncontested divorce, for example, may be cheaper regarding time and resources than a contested divorce or an annulment petition requiring investigation into adjoining matters.
+In terms of cost, both instances may also file for a fee waiver to proceed with their petition.

 What is an Uncontested Divorce in Louisiana?

-An uncontested divorce in Louisiana happens when both parties consent to a divorce prior to filing with the court.
-When this happens, the parties proceed to complete the Settlement agreement form and submit to the judge for approval.
-This way, the parties skip court hearings to the signing of the divorce decree.
+An uncontested divorce in Louisiana happens when both parties consent to a divorce before filing with the court.
+When this happens, the parties may proceed to complete the Settlement agreement form and submit it to the judge for approval.
+This way, the parties skip court hearings and the signing of the divorce decree.

-The divorce pack in Louisiana comes with the following items:
+The divorce packet in Louisiana comes with the following items:

 • A petition for divorce form